 A deep red, intense, aromatic tomato with a high Brix value is the most beautiful result that well-executed soil care can produce.

 And it is the most emotional food in the world.
 No vegetable evokes more memories.
-No vegetable makes the difference between industrial production and real agriculture so immediately palpable.
+No vegetable makes the difference between industrial production and real agriculture so immediately tangible.

-Anyone who has tasted a tomato with 10 °Brix will never buy the pale version again.
+Once you've tasted a tomato with 10 °Brix, you'll never buy the pale version again.

-You can find out more about nutrient-rich foods and the Brix value as a quality indicator in our article on nutrient density and why vegetables today have fewer nutrients than before.
+Learn more about nutrient-rich foods and the Brix value as a quality measure in our article on nutrient density and why vegetables today have fewer nutrients than before.

-What paramagnetic basalt, zeolite, and AM+PLUS microorganisms have to do with the nutrient density of your harvest — we explain this in our blog on microorganisms and soil health.
+What paramagnetic basalt, zeolite, and AM+PLUS microorganisms have to do with the nutrient density of your harvest — we explain this in our blog about microorganisms and soil health.